 Coverage is based on 90% of the overwinter colonies multiplied by the survival rate.
-New program participants receive Manitoba's historic survival rate (73%), and producers enrolled in the program for two or more years receive a survival rate based on their experience.
+New program participants in 2015 receive Manitoba's historic survival rate (70%), and producers enrolled in the program for two or more years receive a survival rate based on their experience.

 A beekeeper insures 100 colonies for overwinter storage at the high dollar value.